wyaeld/cbcs.co.nz/hugo/content/accounting-services.md

 ---
-title: "Accounting Services"
+title: Accounting Services
-description: "Contact Us"
+description: Contact Us
 type: page
+published: true
 ---

-Our accounting functions are overseen and undertaken by a Chartered Accountant.
+Our accounting functions are always overseen and undertaken by a Chartered Accountant.

 Utilising state of the art accounting software, our financial governance and reporting is second to none.
 With the peace of mind that a licensed professional is overseeing your body corporates financial affairs and easy access to the financial information for your elected committee members, you can rest easy knowing your financial accounts are in good hands.